Azaze7/Azaze7/README.md

 I am currently a Senior, with only **five** more courses to complete before my graduation.

 * [*Expected Graduation Date: Spring 2025*] 🎓
+* [*Degree Pending: Bachelors of Science in Computer Science with a Concentration in Secure Cyber Systems*]

 These are my ***ten*** most recently completed courses, all of which are relevant to my degree plan: